jaxyfury/Ambariops/docs/blueprint.md

 6. **Code Quality & Formatting:**
    - ESLint with **Airbnb style guide** + TypeScript rules + accessibility plugin
    - Prettier configured to format on save and pre-commit
-   - Husky git hooks to run lint and tests on pre-commit
+   - Husky git hooks to run lint, format, and tests on pre-commit
-   - Commit messages follow Conventional Commits format
+   - Commit messages follow **Conventional Commits** format, enforced by commitlint
+   - Include recommended VSCode settings (`.vscode/settings.json`) for editor integration (format on save, lint on save, etc.)

 7. **Testing:**
    - Setup **Jest** + **React Testing Library** for unit and integration tests
-   - Include basic test coverage for all critical components and pages
+   - Include basic test coverage for all critical components and pages, targeting minimum **80% coverage**
    - Setup **Playwright** for E2E testing with example test scripts for main user flows
-   - Include accessibility testing with axe-core integrated into Storybook and tests
+   - Include accessibility testing with axe-core integrated into Storybook and test suites

 8. **Internationalization:**
    - Setup **react-i18next** with English as default language